Vagrantin/whereismyorigin/README.md

 1. **"mxfdump.exe not found"**: Ensure `mxfdump.exe` is placed in `./bin/` directory
 2. **Permission errors**: Run with appropriate file system permissions
-3. **Process timeouts**: Some large MXF files may require longer processing times
+3. **Process timeouts**: Some large MXF files may require longer processing times - use `--timeout` to increase the timeout duration
 4. **Database errors**: Delete `file_paths_db` directory to reset the database

 ### Verbose Mode